 Yet what is so exciting, is that I'm seeing more and more people embracing an evolved approach to yoga asana.
 You don't have to completely change the way you practice, but sometimes it is enough to fill in the missing pieces so that you are creating sustainability in your body instead of wear and tear.
 The more I've shifted my practice and teaching along with the more teachers I teach, it is so wonderful to see people eating up this information.
 And I don't have to convince them, the proof is in the difference of how people feel in their bodies.

 So what is a sustainable yoga practice?
 Check out the Sustainable Yoga Series as an example of how to update your yoga asanas to promote structural integrity and prevent wear and tear and injuries.
 I've also compiled a few different approaches and principles to play around with in your own practice and teaching.
 Yoga has so much healing potential for people on all levels of who we are.
 Adding these sustainable elements is filling in the missing pieces, augmenting an already powerful practice.
 A sustainable yoga practice first requires an understanding of what a sustainable body is.
-Read this for more in-depth perspective of a sustainable body.
+Read this for a more in-depth perspective of a sustainable body.

 Diversity in Movement

 As humans, we have the potential to move in a wide variety of ways.
-Yet most of us spend most of our movements in the saggital plane.
+Yet most of us spend most of our movements in the sagittal plane.
 It's that forward and back movement, such as walking, running, hiking, and so on.
-You will see even in a yoga practice that many of our postures are practiced in the saggital plane.
-When we can get out of the saggital plane and move in all directions, you get more movement to more parts of you.
+You will see even in a yoga practice that many of our postures are practiced in the sagittal plane.
+When we can get out of the sagittal plane and move in all directions, you get more movement to more parts of you.
 And more movement to more parts of you means more circulation and more circulation means more nutrients delivered which means a healthier you!
 Do you do mostly passive stretches?
 How about adding more active stretches into your practice.
-Move in as many ways, with different type of muscle work to maintain a diverse movement experience to as much of you as possible.
+Move in as many ways, with a different type of muscle work to maintain a diverse movement experience to as much of you as possible.
 Quick Tip: Next time you lift your arms in front of you or out to the side in a yoga pose, try changing the angle, even slightly to get movement into other muscle tissues.

 Frequency of Movement

 It is common to unroll your mat and practice for a set amount of time either daily or for most people, a few times a week.
 While any time you can get on your mat is great, if you only wait until then to do your "movement" then you are missing out on keeping your bodymind fed throughout the day.
 This is especially true if you are sedentary for most of the day, at a computer or job that doesn't require a whole lot of movement.
 The more we can move, (and move in diverse ways) the better it is.
 Experiment with doing little movements more often throughout the day.
 You'll find it adds up to a whole lot more.
-Click here to read more.
 Quick Tip: Even something as simple as a neck roll or shoulder stretch every half an hour you are on the computer can make a big difference.

 Know Your Boundaries